Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 \subsection{Probability of No Condorcet Winning Response}

-Now, we analyze the probability of a Condorcet winning response occurring given \( m \) labelers and \( n \) responses under the IC condition.
+Now, we analyze the probability of a Condorcet winning response occurring given \( m \) labelers and \( n \) responses.
+Previous studies of this probability are limited to the IC condition (Assumption \ref{ass:population}).
 In 1968, \citet{garman1968paradox} conjectured that the probability converges to 0 as \( n \to \infty \) for all \( m \geq 3 \).
 This conjecture was later resolved by \citet{may1971some}, who proved that the probability decreases at a rate of \( O(1/\sqrt{n}) \) for all \( m \geq 3 \) and at a rate of \( O(1/n) \) for \( m = \infty \).
-However, they noted that the convergence rate should be faster for finite \( m \), as the current rate misaligns with both the rate for infinite \( m \) and empirical observations from simulations.
-Our results improve this rate, and we establish a matching lower bound, demonstrating that our bound is tight and cannot be further improved.
+Recently, \citet{sauermann2022probability} obtained the tight rate $\Theta\left(n^{-\frac{m}{\lceil m/2\rceil} + 1}\right)$ for odd $m$ under the IC condition.
+However, the proof techniques in \citet{sauermann2022probability} highly relies on the equal probability between rankings, and it is unclear whether the established rate still holds true when the probability distribution deviates from strict equality.

+Surprisingly, our results reveal that the same rate holds for any Luce model with bounded weights, up to logarithm factors.
+As a remark, the probability results in this section also hold for $m$ even, where Assumption~\ref{ass:strict_preference} might fail.